5 embarrassing things we do with our pets

-On the website IsThisNormal.com, 93% of the voters considered spooning with your canine friend a normal behavior, which leads us to believe that this practice is more common that one might think.
+On the website IsThisNormal.com, 93% of the voters considered spooning with your canine friend a normal behavior.
+That's good enough for us!

 But we are talking about spooning casually here, like on the living room floor after a long day of work, or on the grass at the park.
 Sleeping with your dog is a completely different thing.
 And it’s gross.